xcart/xc5-manual/en/payments/paypal/setting_up_paypal_payflow_link.md

     Take note of your Payflow credentials as you will need them to configure PayPal Payflow Link in X-Cart.

+2. [Set up PayPal Manager and hosted pages](https://developer.paypal.com/docs/classic/payflow/test_hosted_pages/ "Set up PayPal Manager and hosted pages").
+To promote security, be sure to enable the {% link "Secure Token setting" ref_rPvvhtm9 %} in your PayPal Manager account.

-2. In X-Cart, add PayPal Payflow Link to the list of your store's active payment methods and configure it:
+3. In X-Cart, add PayPal Payflow Link to the list of your store's active payment methods and configure it:

     1. In your X-Cart store's Admin area, go to the Payment methods page (**Store setup > Payment methods**).
 In the section for Online methods, click **Add payment method**:
         ![xc5_pp_add_payment_method.png]({{site.baseurl}}/attachments/ref_DT2EX6fz/xc5_pp_add_payment_method.png)